 Taxes are collected by the respective debt collector of the Treasury.
 The Directorate of Customs in Reykjavík (Tollstjóri) is responsible for collecting the taxes in the administrative district of Reykjavík and district commissioners in other administrative districts.
 If taxation is lowered after a ruling of the Internal Revenue Board, reimbursement of taxes will take place.

-When the Internal Revenue Board receives an appeal, a copy of it is sent to the Directorate of Internal Revenue.
-The role of the Directorate of Internal Revenue is threefold in the appeal process: It provides the Internal Revenue Board with the original documents of the case, it collects additional documents, if deemed necessary, and makes a plea for the State Treasury within 45 days from the arrival of the appeal.
+When the Internal Revenue Board receives an appeal, a copy of it is sent to the relevant administrative office.
+The role of the administrative institution is threefold in the appeal process: It provides the Internal Revenue Board with the original documents of the case, it collects additional documents, if deemed necessary, and it provides an opinion on the appeal within 45 days from the arrival of the appeal.

-When you appeal to the Internal Revenue Board, it will send you a copy of the plea made by the Directorate of Internal Revenue as well as copies of additional documents, if any.
-You will be given an opportunity to respond to the claims made by the Directorate of Internal Revenue.
+When you appeal to the Internal Revenue Board, it will send you a copy of the opinion made by the relevant administrative office as well as copies of additional documents, if any.
+You will be given an opportunity to respond to the claims made by the administrative office.
 Generally, you must reply within 20 days.

 The Internal Revenue Board aims to ensure that cases are processed as quickly as possible.
-However, it has six months to rule on your appeal from the date when it receives all the necessary documents from the Directorate of Internal Revenue.
-When a decision is reached, the Internal Revenue Board sends its ruling to you and your representative, if any, as well as to the Directorate of Internal Revenue.
+However, it has six months to rule on your appeal from the date when it receives all the necessary documents from the administrative office.
+When a decision is reached, the Internal Revenue Board sends its ruling to you and your representative, if any, as well as to the relevant administrative office.

 There are no fees for making an appeal to the Internal Revenue Board.